 Wonderful fall color on all of them, some sort of orange and reds.

-All pears get fireblight, a bacterial disease that kills the stems so quickly in the spring that the leaves do not fall off, just look like they were hit with a blow torch.
+All pears get fireblight, a bacterial disease that kills the stems so quickly in the spring that the leaves do not fall off, they look like they were hit with a blow torch.
 You can see the black areas on the stems where the bacterial did its damage.
+Early spring the rain spreads the bacteria to the flowers where the bees move the bacteria to other spots on the tree or to other trees.

 There are Aristocrat pears on Kennedy at Monterey in Capitola.